holochain/docs-pages-redux/src/glossary.md

 #### Resilience

-1. The level of a [network](#network)'s capacity to hold itself in integrity as [nodes](#node) leave and join the network and dishonest nodes try to corrupt it.
+The level of a [network](#network)'s capacity to hold itself and its data in integrity as [nodes](#node) leave and join the network and dishonest nodes try to corrupt it.

-2. The level of redundancy of a [DHT entry](#dht-entry), expected to correspond to the [resilience factor](#resilience-factor) of the [DNA](#dna).
-That is, for a resilience factor of 5, each entry is expected to exist on five nodes with 100% uptime or ten nodes with 50% uptime.

 #### Resilience factor